David Villar Player Props: Giants vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.7 K/9, the sixth-best in MLB.
+- The 9.7 strikeouts per nine innings compiled by the Astros pitching staff ranks fifth in the league.

-- The Astros have a 3.22 team ERA that ranks second among all MLB pitching staffs.
+- The Astros' 3.22 team ERA ranks second across all MLB pitching staffs.

-- The Astros surrender the ninth-fewest home runs in baseball (28 total, one per game).
+- Astros pitchers combine to allow 30 total home runs at a rate of one per game (to rank 11th in the league).

-- Garcia (2-2 with a 4.00 ERA and 31 strikeouts in 27 2/3 innings pitched) gets the start for the Astros, his sixth of the season.
+- Brown makes the start for the Astros, his sixth of the season.
+He is 3-0 with a 2.37 ERA and 32 strikeouts in 30 1/3 innings pitched.

-- The right-hander last pitched on Tuesday against the Tampa Bay Rays, when he tossed six scoreless innings while giving up three hits.
+- The right-hander last appeared on Wednesday against the Tampa Bay Rays, when he threw seven scoreless innings while giving up two hits.

-- The 26-year-old has an ERA of 4.00, with 10.3 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.